polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     -   Access tier: **Hot**

-    > **Note**: Take a note of the name of the storage account you are creating.
+    > **Note**: Record the name of the storage account you are creating.
 You will need it later in this lab.

 1. On the **Networking** tab of the **Create storage account** blade, accept the default **Connectivity method** of **Public endpoint (all networks)** and select **Next: Advanced >**: